jquery/jquery/README.md

 Contribution Guides
 --------------------------------------

-In the spirit of open source software development, jQuery always encourages community code contribution.
+In the spirit of open-source software development, jQuery always encourages community code contribution.
 To help you get started and before you jump into writing code, be sure to read these important contribution guidelines thoroughly:

 1. [Getting Involved](https://contribute.jquery.org/)
 2. [Core Style Guide](https://contribute.jquery.org/style-guide/js/)